stonkpunk/my-npm-modules/list-of-stocks-profiles/README.md

 # list-of-stocks-profiles

-pre-baked dataset of NASDAQ/NYSE stock profiles from Yahoo Finance with basic information and approximate market capitalization for each ticker
+**pre-baked** dataset of NASDAQ/NYSE stock profiles from Yahoo Finance with basic information and approximate price/volume + market capitalization for each ticker

+This is meant to assist in basic sorting/clustering of stock tickers, not for up-to-date information.

-last updated September 2022
+data last updated December 1st 2022

 ## Installation